 About the Assessments

-All students are required to participate in the CAASPP assessments for which they are eligible with the exception of those for whom a parent/guardian exemption has been submitted to the test site or for whom the not tested due to a medical emergency exemption applies.
+All students are required to participate in the CAASPP assessments for which they are eligible with the exception of those for whom a parent/guardian exemption has been submitted to the test site or students who were not tested due to a medical emergency exemption.
 All students will receive an SSR with few exceptions, but for the best reflection of student performance, the student must answer the minimum number of questions, which varies across assessments.

 Refer to the Types of Computer-based Assessments subsection for descriptions of the three types of assessments (computer adaptive testing, fixed-form assessment, and multistage adaptive testing).